2025 Storm Events in Orlando

 Local Insights

 Lake Nona represents Orlando's modern face, with newer construction featuring energy-efficient roofing systems and contemporary materials designed for Florida's demanding climate.
-Homeowners here often prioritize cool roof technologies and reflective coatings that reduce air conditioning costs during the long summer season.
+Homeowners here often prioritize cool roof technologies and reflective coatings that reduce air conditioning demands during the long summer season.
 In contrast, Dr. Phillips showcases Mediterranean-style architecture where barrel tile and traditional clay roofing complement the Spanish Colonial aesthetic that defines many communities.
 HOA regulations here typically mandate specific roofing styles to maintain neighborhood character.

 College Park offers yet another roofing dynamic, with historic bungalows requiring preservation-sensitive approaches and mixed roof types reflecting the neighborhood's architectural evolution over decades.
 Contractors working in College Park often encounter older roof structures that may need reinforcement before modern materials can be installed.
 Throughout greater Orlando, the common thread remains hurricane preparedness and HOA compliance, making it essential to choose contractors who understand both Florida Building Code wind requirements and the particular aesthetic standards of your specific community.